yani-again/ssh-brute-force-detector/README.md

 ## Offline Python Brute-Force Detector
-Small, standalone Python script which parses any SSH log file (offline, not in real time) and reports IPs that appear to be performing brute-force attempts.
+Small, standalone Python script which parses SSH log files (offline, not in real time) and reports IPs that appear to be performing brute-force attempts.
 Designed to improve my string-parsing skills as I prepared for a programming exam at university.
 <br>
+#### This Is Version 2.0
+I rewrote the whole code from scratch for a few reasons:
+1. It was rather messy
+2. Improving it or adding new functionality will be annoying
+3. I wanted to add some of the features I considered adding before

-#### 1. Overview
+#### 1. Original Features:
-This tool takes in 2 options:
-1. Mode
-2. Server name
-It then parses a SSH log file (I conveniently supplied one in this repo), and performs checks based off the input options.

-It works in the terminal, checking for repeated failed attempts within a set interval, returning (allegedly) malicious IPs upon detection, otherwise informing you no IPs were deemed to be malicious.

-It's designed to work entirely offline, though with some tinkering it could be configured to work on a live & ongoing log through something like a daemon script.

-This is *not* supposed to be a replacement to anything like `fail2ban`, it's purely a lightweight detector with a single function which I built in order to practice my string-parsing and general Python skills for an upcoming exam at university

-#### 2. Features
-- Parse standard SSH log files you see in places like `/var/log/auth.log` *(Debian/Ubuntu)* or through `journalctl` on Arch Linux.
+- Parse standard SSH log files
-- Configurable threshold and server name *(see `How To Run` section)*
+- Configurable *(see `How To Run` section)*
 - Output directly in the terminal or to a file using the Linux `>` operator

+#### 2. New Features:
+- Made the program more configureable
+- Made a dedicated config file `detector.config`
+- Option to generate an `iptables` command to block IPs deemed malicious

 #### 3. Requirements
 - Python 3 *(3.10+ recommended)*
-- No mandatory external packages *(uses `sys` only)*
+- No mandatory extermal packages *(only uses `sys`)*

 #### 4. Installation
 Clone the repo or copy this script in a suitable location: